rank()

 Note:

-The function returns the ranking of a specified value y in sequence A, which by default is sorted in ascending order.
+The function computes expression x over each member of sequence A and returns the ranking of a given value y in sequence A.(x).
+By default, members of the sequence are sorted in ascending order.

 Option: